Drainage Field Soakaway Systems

 Percolation Test

 A percolation test is required to determine whether a soakaway system installation can be carried out at a property.
-The Percolation test is to identify if the soil is suitable, it will also determine the size of the drainage field
+The percolation test is to identify if the soil is suitable, and it will also determine the size of the drainage field.

 Stage 2